ronaldo1618/2cents/README.md

 ## Getting Started
   * Register an account
+  (*) **Note: this is not true authentication.** Email addresses are saved in clear text in the JSON database, and anyone who knows your email could login to see information inside the database.
+Do not store any sensitive information.
   * Your homepage will need to be built out
   * Go to the expense tab and start recording expenses and income for a specific month
   * Go to projects and make new entries for things you are trying to track
   * Search Cryptos and Stocks and save some to your homepage(*) to use this functionality, you must register for an api key.
 Follow These Steps.
   * Now your homepage will be fully built out and you can get the whole 2cents experience!
-  (*) **Note: this is not true authentication.** Email addresses are saved in clear text in the JSON database, and anyone who knows your email could login to see information inside database.
-Do not store any sensitive information.

 ## Initial Setup of 2cents
   Follow these steps to get started: